 As you’re seeking shows and venues, don’t forget to focus on your niche.
 Joining professional societies centered on your primary medium will often qualify you to exhibit with them.
 From the National Watercolor Society to the Professional Photographers of America, if you create it, there’s likely a group devoted to it.

-'Zines and Pubs
+Explore 'Zines and Pubs

-The art community’s trade magazines and publications often put out their own calls for entry or sponsor competitions.
+Art community trade magazines and publications often put out their own calls for entry or sponsor competitions.
 Many have cash prizes along with great exposure.
 Here are just a few to get you started:

 Pound the (Virtual) Pavement

 Nothing can replace time spent on doing your homework: online research, networking, and signing up for mailing lists.
 Sometimes there’s no magic formula other than a little creativity mixed with dedicated time — and as artists, we know a thing or two about both, don’t we?
 One quick tip: as you’re signing up for all those mailing lists, consider setting up a separate email just for art calls-for-entry.
-They can pile up quickly in your inbox, and having a separate account can help you keep things organized.
+They can pile up quickly in your in-box, and having a separate account can help you keep things organized.

 Click and You Shall Find